‘It’s Not Fair! It’s Not Fair!’

 In 2023, the president of the International Boxing Association announced that “a series of DNA tests” had “uncovered athletes who were trying to fool their colleagues and pretended to be women.”
 Speaking to an Algerian TV network, Khelif rejected the IBA disqualification as a “big conspiracy.”
 Despite speculation, neither Khelif nor Lin has claimed transgender status or a disorder of sex development (DSD)—medical conditions in which reproductive organs and genitals develop abnormally.

-Regardless of their reasons for letting men into the ring with women, critics say the IOC is putting female athletes in danger.
+Regardless of their reasons for letting these particular athletes into the ring with women, critics say the IOC is putting female athletes in danger.
 “Males—however they identify—pack a punch that is 162 percent more powerful than women—THE biggest performance gap between men and women,” Nancy Hogshead, an American Olympic gold medalist, posted on X. “Gender ideology will get women KILLED.”

 One female boxer, Brianda Tamara, recalls how difficult it was fighting with Khelif in a previous tournament.
 “Her blows hurt me a lot, I don’t think I had ever felt like that in my 13 years as a boxer, nor in my sparring with men,” Tamara wrote on X. “Thank God that day I got out of the ring safely.”